Mustafa Kapı

-Mustafa Kapı (born 8 August 2002) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Kastamonuspor 1966.
+Mustafa Kapı (born 8 August 2002) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club İskenderunspor.

 Club career

 Galatasaray

 Kapı made his professional debut with Galatasaray in a 4–2 Süper Lig win over Sivasspor on 23 December 2018.
 In doing so, Kapı became the youngest footballer in Galatasaray's history, at the age of 16.

 Lille

 On 12 September 2020, Lille announced the transfer of Kapı.

 Adana Demirspor

 On 7 January 2022, Adana Demirspor announced the transfer of Kapı.
 He signed on a contract running until 30 June 2025.

 International career

 Kapı is a youth international for Turkey, having played up to the Turkey U18s.